hayo03/Dialogflow-CX-Start-Tutorial/README.md

 ![tt](images/webhook.png)

 As the diagram above shows, when a fulfillment  that has a webhook is called, the Dialogflow API sends a webhook request to the webhook service.
-The webhook service receives the webhook request and takes any actions necessary, like calling external APIs, querying or updating a database, etc. It builds a response and sends a webhook response back to Dialogflow API. <br>
+The webhook service receives the webhook request and takes any actions necessary, like calling external APIs, querying or updating a database, etc. It builds a response and sends a webhook response back to Dialogflow API.
-- Webhoo request:
-- Webhook response:

 A webhook can be created in any server side programming language like Python, PHP or Node.js.
 We are going to use Python to create a webhook and Ngrok to deploy it using Ngrok.
 Let’s start building our own webhook for handling weather forecast requests.

 ## Install Python 3
 Download and install Python from [Here](https://www.python.org/downloads/)